weavenet/hloc/README.md

 New languages are defined by adding them to **Hloc.hs**.

-You will need to define single line comment characters, multi line comment pairs, exceptions and file extensions for the given language.
+You will need to define the following for a new language

+* single line comment characters
+* multi line comment pairs
+* exceptions
+* file extensions

-Submit a PR to **Hloc.hs** as well as adding a test to **languageTests** in **Test.hs**.
+Submit a PR to update [languages](https://github.com/weavenet/hloc/blob/8338a1a0b84403e0f9fe1f666fbe87411bb1a35b/Hloc.hs#L39-L50) as well as adding a test to **languageTests** in **Test.hs**.

 ## Build